TRACE: Contrastive learning for multi-trial time-series data in neuroscience: : contrastive learning for multi-trial time-series data in neuroscience

 In many neuroscience experiments, the activity of a set of neurons is recorded repeatedly under identical stimulation conditions, e.g. presenting a visual stimulus multiple times (Fig.~\ref{fig:concept}, left).
 We denote the time series of the $l$-th trial for neuron $i$ as $x_i^l [t]$, with $t\in \{1,\dots,T\}$ indexing discrete time.
 For all data points we had the same number of time steps, so we omit the time index $t$ for clarity.

 We reasoned that the variation between responses in different trials provides an estimate for the naturally occurring variability at each time point, e.g. due to fluctuating brain state or inaccuracies in the measurement.
 This is precisely the type of noise to which the embedding should be invariant.
 Therefore, we use averages of two random, non-overlapping subsets of the trials as positive pairs, making the representation invariant to the trial-to-trial fluctuations.
+Formally, let $r$ be the total number of trials, which are randomly split into two equisized, non-overlapping subsets $S_1$ and $S_2$ with